marcelovani/lightbox2/README.txt

 This module enables the use of lightbox V2 which places images above your current page, not within.
 This frees you from the constraints of the layout, particularly column widths..

 ---------------------------------------------------------------------------------------------------------
+- Prefix: If using the CVS version, download all the files into a folder called lightbox2.

 Installation
 ------------